pbroom/form/docs/process/increment-method.md

 ## Increment Log (IL)

+- Each entry starts with a 1–2 sentence Summary in plain, concise English
-- Short entries per meaningful change: action, files touched, decisions, issues, learnings, links to tests
+- Short bullets: action, files touched, decisions, issues, learnings, tests/artifacts
 - Keep it terse; 3–6 bullets per entry

 ## TDD Loop (for each task)